A novel switched systems approach to nonconvex optimisation: Stability analysis

 for all $\mathcal{A}\in\mathcal{S}$.
 The time derivative of $f$ evaluated along the subsystem dynamics \eqref{optimisationDynamicsRestricted} is given by \eqref{fDerivativeRestricted}.
 As this expression is non-positive for all subsystems, $f(z)$ is a common Lyapunov function.

 To prove Claim \ref{prop:restrictedDynamics:invariantSet}, we utilize the fact that $f$ is a common Lyapunov for solutions on $\Gamma$ and invoke invariance.
-The invariance principle for switched systems \cite[Theorem 3.6]{mancilla2011} implies that the restricted dynamics converge to the largest weakly invariant set contained in \eqref{equilibriumCondition}.
-Note that \cite[Theorem 3.6]{mancilla2011} requires the so-called $\mathbf{L}$ property, which is ensured by the average dwell-time condition verified in Proposition~\ref{prop:feasibleSetPosInvar}.\ref{prop:Existence:averageDwell} by \cite[Lemma 3.3]{mancilla2011}.
+The invariance principle for switched systems \cite[Theorem 3.6]{mancilla-aguilarInvariancePrinciplesSwitched2011} implies that the restricted dynamics converge to the largest weakly invariant set contained in \eqref{equilibriumCondition}.
+Note that \cite[Theorem 3.6]{mancilla-aguilarInvariancePrinciplesSwitched2011} requires the so-called $\mathbf{L}$ property, which is ensured by the average dwell-time condition verified in Proposition~\ref{prop:feasibleSetPosInvar}.\ref{prop:Existence:averageDwell} by \cite[Lemma 3.3]{mancilla-aguilarInvariancePrinciplesSwitched2011}.
 From Proposition~\ref{prop:feasibleSetPosInvar}.\ref{prop:restrictedDynamics:positiveInvariance}, the set $\Gamma$ is positively invariant, so $\Omega$ must be contained within $\Gamma$. \end{proof}

-It has now been established that solutions to the switched system starting in $\Gamma$ must asymptotically approach the set $\Omega$ defined in \eqref{equilibriumCondition}.
+It has now been established that solutions to the switched system starting in $\Gamma$ must asymptotically approach the set $\Omega$, defined in \eqref{equilibriumCondition}.
 We now begin the task of relating the elements of this set with the KKT conditions \eqref{KKTconditions}.
 As the set $\Omega$ is formed by considering the invariant sets of all possible subsystems, we start by inspecting the equilibrium points of each subsystem.
 The following proposition shows that for any equilibrium of any given subsystem, the corresponding active constraint vector must be equal to zero.
-Furthermore, there exist corresponding Lagrange multipliers that will be useful in subsequent analysis to relate the equilibrium points to the KKT conditions.
+Furthermore, there exist corresponding Lagrange multipliers that can be used to relate the equilibrium points to the KKT conditions.

 \begin{proposition} A point $\bar z\in\mathbb{R}^n$ is an equilibrium of the subsystem \eqref{optimisationDynamicsFactored} if and only if it satisfies

 Furthermore, for any $\bar z\in\mathbb{R}^n$, there exist vectors $\bar\lambda\in\mathbb{R}^m$ and $\bar\nu\in\mathbb{R}^a$ such that